aethryx-ai/aethryx-ai-governance-control-plane/README.md

 ## Core Idea

 Governance shifts from:
-- checklist → control system
+- checklist to control system
-- policy → executable logic
+- policy to executable logic
-- audit → runtime enforcement
+- audit to runtime enforcement

 ## Aethryx Perspective